First Solo Transatlantic Crossing By A Woman

 Felicity Ann is the boat in which Ann Davison became the first woman to make a solo crossing of the Atlantic, an epic adventure she later wrote up in the book My Ship Is So Small.

 Ann sold Felicity Ann when she got to America, and the boat ended up in Alaska for many years.
 Somewhat neglected, it was donated in 2011 to the Northwest School of Wooden Boatbuilding, close to the USA's west coast border with Canada.
 Here an impressive restoration has been undertaken.
-Most recently the boat, still a work in progress, was one of the exhibits at the Northwest Maritime 2017 Boat Festival.
+In 2017 the boat, still a work in progress, was one of the exhibits at the Northwest Maritime 2017 Boat Festival.

 Other famous boats constructed by the Mashford Brothers' Cremyll Shipyard at the same time include Watermaiden, a boat built to Harrison Butler's Rose of Arden design.